nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/share.md

 From the Publication tab of the document in the workspace, click **Unpublish** on the publication you want to revert.

-To revert all the publication of this document, click **Unpublish All**.
+To revert all publications of this document, click on **Unpublish All**.

 * * *